Valentine’s Day in Germany- Does Germany Celebrate Valentine’s Day?

 Frankly, not much.

-Valentine’s Day, sending cards and giving gifts of love, became popular in France and England during the Middle Ages.
+Valentine’s Day, with its tradition of sending cards and giving gifts of love, became popular in France and England during the Middle Ages.
 Still, somehow, it missed Germany, at least until after World War II, when the French, English, and Americans occupied Germany.
 They brought along some of their traditions (a bit like Halloween).
 The first Valentine’s Ball took place in Nuremberg in 1950.
 From there, things started to grow.

 How is Valentine’s day celebrated in Germany?